VCVRack/Rack/README.md

 You may vote on feature requests by using the Thumbs Up/Down reaction on the first post.

+I rarely accept Pull Requests, so please notify me in advance to plan your contribution before writing code.

 ## Setting up your development environment

 Rack's dependencies (GLEW, glfw, etc) do not need to be installed on your system, since specific versions are compiled locally during the build process.
 However, you need proper tools to build these dependencies.